python/cpython/Doc/library/fcntl.rst

    descriptors.

 .. versionchanged:: 3.9
-   The fcntl module now contains ``F_GETPATH`` constant, which will only be available in macos, and can be used to get path of a file from corresponfing file descriptor.
+   On macOS, the fcntl module exposes the ``F_GETPATH`` constant, which obtains the path of a file from a file descriptor.

 The module defines the following functions: